victxrrr/thesis/section_2/SWE.typ

 }

-The Watlab hydraulic simulator solves the two-dimensional shallow water equations (SWE), which describe depth-averaged conservation of mass and momentum in a horizontal plane.
+The Watlab hydraulic simulator solves the two-dimensional shallow water equations (SWE), which describe depth-averaged conservation of mass and momentum in a horizontal plane @LACASTA20141.
 These equations neglect vertical velocities, making them suitable for flood modeling where horizontal flow dominates.
 They are expressed in conservative vector form as
 $
 (partial uu)/(partial t) + (partial ff)/(partial x) + (partial gg)/(partial y) = ss
 $ <SWE>